hhursev/recipe-scrapers/docs/index.md

 ---

-`recipe-scrapers` is a Python package designed to scrape recipes from cooking websites.
-It provides a simple and consistent API to extract recipe data like ingredients, instructions, cooking time, and more from popular cooking websites.
+`recipe-scrapers` is a Python package designed to extract recipe data from HTM content of cooking websites.
+It parses the HTML structure of recipe pages to provide a simple and consistent API for retrieving structured data like ingredients, instructions, cooking time, and more.
 Works with the python versions listed above.

 ## Installation

-You can install Recipe Scrapers using pip or your preferred Python package manager:
+You can install `recipe-scrapers` using pip or your preferred Python package manager:

-!!! tip "Install (assuming python 3.9+)"
+!!! tip "Install"
     ``` console
     pip install recipe-scrapers
     ```